Radiation Relief Cream

 Have another question?

-Best results are achieved when Rad Remedy is applied starting 1-2 weeks before your radiation treatments commence and continuing for 3-4 weeks after your last treatment.
+For best results, begin applying Rad Remedy 1 week before your radiation treatments start, and continue using it for 3-4 weeks after your final treatment.
 If you wait to start it until your skin is in significant distress, it will help, but you will not obtain the full benefit.

 Patients usually go through 1-2 tubes.